jesald15/TWA-factory/README.md

 # 🚀 TWA Factory v1.0

-A high-speed, terminal-based Android TWA (Trusted Web Activity) APK builder designed for Arch Linux.
+A high-speed, terminal-based Android TWA (Trusted Web Activity) APK builder.
 This tool automates the `bubblewrap` CLI to generate signed APKs from any URL with zero interactive prompts during the build process.

 ## 🛠️ System Requirements
 - **Tools**: `bubblewrap`, `jdk-openjdk`, `android-sdk`